 Semaphore was proposed by Dijkstra in 1965 which is a very significant technique to manage concurrent processes by using a simple integer value, which is known as a semaphore.
-Semaphore is simply a variable which is non-negative and shared between threads.
+Semaphore is simply a variable that is non-negative and shared between threads.
 This variable is used to solve the critical section problem and to achieve process synchronization in the multiprocessing environment.

 Semaphores are of two types:

 This is also known as mutex lock.
 It can have only two values – 0 and 1.
 Its value is initialized to 1.
-It is used to implement the solution of critical section problem with multiple processes.
+It is used to implement the solution of critical section problems with multiple processes.

 Its value can range over an unrestricted domain.
 It is used to control access to a resource that has multiple instances.

 Some point regarding P and V operation

-- P operation is also called wait, sleep or down operation and V operation is also called signal, wake-up or up operation.
+- P operation is also called wait, sleep, or down operation, and V operation is also called signal, wake-up, or up operation.

 - Both operations are atomic and semaphore(s) is always initialized to one.
-Here atomic means that variable on which read, modify and update happens at the same time/moment with no pre-emption i.e. in between read, modify and update no other operation is performed that may change the variable.
+Here atomic means that variable on which read, modify and update happens at the same time/moment with no pre-emption i.e. in-between read, modify and update no other operation is performed that may change the variable.

 - A critical section is surrounded by both operations to implement process synchronization.
-See below image.critical section of Process P is in between P and V operation.
+See the below image.
+The critical section of Process P is in between P and V operation.

 Now, let us see how it implements mutual exclusion.
 Let there be two processes P1 and P2 and a semaphore s is initialized as 1.
 Now if suppose P1 enters in its critical section then the value of semaphore s becomes 0.
 Now if P2 wants to enter its critical section then it will wait until s > 0, this can only happen when P1 finishes its critical section and calls V operation on semaphore s.
 This way mutual exclusion is achieved.
 Look at the below image for details which is Binary semaphore.